 Peter Curran, Director Major Crossings at Ramboll will be delivering a lecture at the Concrete 2018: Cable Supported Structure (Structure & Bridges) Conference organised by the Indian Concrete Institute in New Delhi on 13 July 2018.
 In his lecture, Peter will talk about the Queensferry Crossing, the background to the project and describe key aspects and challenges in the design of this unique bridge from the designer’s perspective, with a focus on the challenges in the design and construction.

 Ramboll has an extensive international track record of completed high rise projects.
 Our global team of buildings experts includes high rise specialist offices in London, Dubai and Singapore.Read Advanced High Rise Capability Statement

 In the global scheme of challenges, the resource challenge is one of the most pressing ones to address: the limited natural resources.
 This publication explains how Ramboll’s solutions contribute.Read the publication

 Urban density remains as a pressing issue in most developed countries.
 Singapore is known as one of the most populated cities in the world dealing with land scarcity.
 The increasing ground stress demands creative ways of intensifying land use through building vertically with a range of building systems and usages.

-With more than 300 Offices in 35 countries, we combine local experience with a global knowledge-base.
-In the Middle East, we have six offices across the country.
+With more than 300 offices in 35 countries, we combine local experience with a global knowledge-base.
+In the Middle East and Asia, we have ten offices across the region.

 We employ 13,000 experts and have a strong presence in the Nordics, North America, the UK, Continental Europe, Middle East and India, supplemented by a significant representation in Asia, Australia, South America and Sub-Saharan Africa.